 Aggression toward or avoidance of specific people or animals is usually caused by a phobia rather than generalized anxiety.
 A cat may become fearful of an individual who has mistreated him, but he may also develop a generalized phobia of a certain type of person (i.e., children, men with facial hair, people wearing hats, etc.).

-Kittens that don’t encounter many different types of people during the critical socialization period that occurs between approximately 3 and 16 weeks of age are more likely to develop generalized phobias.
+Kittens that don’t encounter many different types of people during the critical socialization period (the first few months of life) are more likely to develop generalized phobias.
 For example, a kitten that only interacts with female humans may develop a phobia of male humans later on.
 Also, a cat that has been mistreated may develop a general phobia of all those who resemble the abusive individual in some way.

 A cat may regularly urinate or defecate on the floor rather than using the litter box due to medical problems, generalized anxiety, anxiety related to a specific ongoing situation, or a litter box phobia.
 Litter box phobias are usually caused by traumatic events while using the box, such as being attacked by another animal or being punished for having an accident and then brought to the box directly afterward.

 Anxious cats often engage in repetitive, stereotyped behaviours to comfort themselves.
 These behaviours increase the production of the body’s natural opiates, which decreases stress.

 One of the more common repetitive behaviours is fur pulling.
 Fur pulling is not necessarily a sign of psychological distress, however.
 It can also be caused by fleas, mites, allergies to food or airborne substances, skin infections, or other medical disorders.
 When cats pull out chunks of fur due to anxiety, the condition is called psychogenic alopecia.